 How we're doing

-Since 2017, we’ve supported 24 young people to deliver campaigns - from creating autism-friendly worship services in churches to raising awareness of invisible impairments
+Since 2017, we’ve supported 24 young people to run campaigns, from creating autism-friendly worship services in churches to raising awareness of invisible impairments.

 We support disabled people to change their local environments for the better.